oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ===== Document Property - Tracking - Status
 <document-property---tracking---status>
 Document status (`status`) of value type `string` and `enum` defines the draft status of the document.
-The value MUST be one of the following:
+The value SHALL be one of the following:

 ```
     draft